Leveraging Large Language Models to Power Chatbots for Collecting User Self-Reported Data: Results

 In total, 6.7\% of the chatbot turns (257 out of 3,916) were tagged erroneous and the four categories of erroneous turns are summarized in \autoref{tab:errors}.
 These erroneous turns sometimes led to the unorganic termination of the conversation (\ie, participants ended the conversation before or without natural Closing messages).
 In the following, we cover these error types in detail.

 \ipstart{Incorrect phrases} In structured prompts (SP, SN), we used a symbol ``\texttt{->},'' a commonly-used delimiter for key-value pairs in LLMs, to specify the information slots.
 This caused GPT-3 to expose such an information structure to the output as an artifact in 16 turns of messages, all of which were generated by the structured format.
 In the example from~\autoref{tab:errors}, GPT-3 even incorrectly ``predicted'' the slots (45 minutes, example (1) in~\autoref{tab:errors}) altogether with symbols.
 Other times, GPT-3 also erroneously predicted the answers for participants (example (2)~\autoref{tab:errors}).
-Particularly, we identified 6 instances where GPT-3 predicted the user response and appended an extra \symboluser{}turn to the generated chatbot turns (3 turns in descriptive groups and 3 turns in structured groups).
+Particularly, we identified 6 instances where GPT-3 predicted the user response and appended an extra \symboluser{}turn to the generated chatbot turns (3 turns in descriptive groups and 3 turns in structured groups). \majorrev{While the exposure of the symbol was caused by the structured prompt design, other incorrect phrases were mostly caused by the random nature of LLMs~\cite{brown2020language}.}

 \ipstart{Self-talk} GPT-3 sometimes generated turns in a first-person narrative or not directed to participants, which looked quite similar to the ``self-talk'' of humans.
 In \autoref{tab:self_error}, for example, Turn 03 is obviously not directed to participants.
 In our dataset, less than 1.1\% of chatbot turns were self-talk (SP: 8, SN: 27, DP: 1, DN: 9).
 Participants who encountered these ``self-talk'' commented that these messages were ``awkward'' (P42), ``strange'' (P24), and ``confusing''(P23).
-However, we found that participants always attempted to continue the conversation by following the self-talk and tried to resolve the errors (See Turn 04 in~\autoref{tab:self_error}).
+However, we found that participants always attempted to continue the conversation by following the self-talk and tried to resolve the errors (See Turn 04 in~\autoref{tab:self_error}). \majorrev{We used the first-person narrative in prompts as it appeared to make generated chatbots talk more like humans; however, the first-person narrative might negatively lead to the ``self-talk'' in conversations.}

 \begin{fragment} \arraystretch{1.1} \sffamily \end{fragment}